Everyone

 • the minimum amount of parental leave payment payable to an eligible self-employed person, up to the maximum amount of $754.87 gross (gross means before any deductions, for example, income tax) per week.

-The minimum amount of payment for a self-employed person per week is $231.50 per week.
+The minimum amount of payment for a person per week is $231.50 per week.
 This is equal to 10 hours of the minimum adult wage per week and will be adjusted every year on 1 July to reflect the current minimum wage rate.
 If you’re self-employed, you’ll receive this amount if you make a loss or earn less than the minimum wage while working for at least 10 hours per week.

 If you’re self-employed